 In communities across America, approximately 1 ,200 United Ways improve lives by mobilizing the caring power of their communities.
 More than fundraisers, United Ways are partners in change, working with a broad range of people and organizations to identify and resolve pressing community issues.

 Granite United Way's commitment to transparency and efficiency has been recognized at the national level with recognition by both Charity Navigator and GuideStar, organizations that rate charities on these areas.

-We work closely with volunteer leadership to invest donor dollars in the areas of the community with the most critical needs - Education, Income and Health.
+We work closely with volunteer leadership to invest donor dollars to help our community Learn, Earn and Be Healthy.
 By focusing on these investment initiatives, we are helping people in a new and strategic ways.
 Because great things happen when we Live United.

 Give.
 Advocate.
 Volunteer.
 LIVE UNITED.